tianshengs/Camera_Calibration_MobileLighting2019/README.md

-# Camera Calibration Summer 2018
+# Camera Calibration Summer 2019

+# Written by Tomasso Monaco
+# Revised by Tiansheng Sun

 A C++ camera calibration program that performs both intrinsic and stereo calibration.
 It supports calibration with more than one board in the scene.